millicast/millicast-sdk/CONTRIBUTING.md

 - `millicast-chromecast-receiver`: Example of Google Cast receiver for demo.

 ## Development

 Asumming that you have Node 12.10.x or newer and `npm` installed, install the required dependencies running:

 ```sh
 npm ci
 ```

 ### Changesets

 Whenever you are working on a new feature, fix or change, make sure you create a **changeset** with a description of the change.
 Follow [this](.changeset/README.md#Changes-per-feature) guide for further understanding.

 ### Building packages

 As the project is built using [Lerna](https://lerna.js.org/), we can rely on it to manage our packages dependencies, so you just need to run at project's root directory
 ```sh
 npm run prepare
 ```

-Next, to build all packages add a `.env` file in both demo packages (`millicast-publisher-demo`, `millicast-viewer-demo` & `millicast-chromecast-receiver`).
-You can find the following example in `.env.sample`:
+You will need to add a `.env` file in all demo packages (`packages/millicast-publisher-demo`, `packages/millicast-viewer-demo` & `packages/millicast-chromecast-receiver`).
+You can simply copy the `.env.sample` to get started:

+> note : The `.env` is typically not added to git.
+When you clone the repo, you will not find this file and will have to create one yourself.
+The `.env.example` app can be used as a template with basic keys.
+Rename the file to `.env` and insert your tokens to get the file up and running.

 ```sh
 # Make a .env file with the following vars
 MILLICAST_STREAM_NAME=test